 When a defamatory statement is subjective or an opinion rather than a fact, the defendant may establish a defense of ‘fair comment.’
 To successfully use this defense, the defendant must prove the comment was on a matter of public interest, was based on facts, was recognizably an opinion, and could be honestly made based on the provided facts.
 However, if the plaintiff can demonstrate the defendant acted with malice, the defense can be defeated.

-A seventh defence is consent.
-This means that the plaintiff consented to the publication of the statement.
-This is rare, but can be inferred from a prior agreement or the plaintiff’s conduct.
+Although infrequent, a defendant may argue that the plaintiff consented to the publication of the defamation.
+Consent could be inferred from a prior agreement or conduct of the plaintiff, thus providing a defense.